|Loading Page. Please Wait...|

 The name "Perfessor" was adopted on his behalf in reference to early ragtime piano players.
 Their official title was often "Professor", but pronunciations routinely aberrated the word into "Perfessor."

 Back to the story.
 While he had several varying careers in a number of fields, including radio broadcasting a stint as an entertainment reporter for the Durango Herald, Bill had earned a music degree in Durango from Fort Lewis College.
 He then had an opportunity to play on the East Coast and left for the Washington D.C. area in late 1986.
-The original opportunity did not pan out quite as promised, but Bill ended up spending eight years playing for the Fish Market restaurant and entertainment venue, and has played everything from Jazz to Classical to Rock in other venues around the Nation’s Capitol.
-This includes a Christmas performance at the Kennedy Center in Washington, D.C.
+The original opportunity did not pan out quite as promised, but Bill ended up spending eight years playing for the Fish Market restaurant and entertainment venue, and has since played everything from Jazz to Classical to Rock in other venues around the Nation’s Capital.
+This included a Christmas performance at the Kennedy Center in Washington, D.C.
 Mr. Edwards has also performed with many prestigious traditional jazz bands, and worked with or opened for a variety of well-known artists, including Dave Brubeck, Al Hirt, Mel Tillis and Jo-Ann Castle.

-In the mid 1980’s, the "Perfessor" started making appearances at the World Championship of Old-Time Piano Playing
+In the mid-1980’s, the "Perfessor" started making appearances at the World Championship of Old-Time Piano Playing

 "Perfessor" Bill Edwards has appeared one or more or even numerous times in the following venues:

 The Ragtime Webring-Dedicated to Scott Joplin and the music of the Ragtime Era, this ring is an invaluable resource for jazz music lovers, musicians and historians.
 Sheet music, midi files, afro-american history, record collectors...

 || Previous | Next | Random Site | Ring Hub | Add Your Ragtime Site ||

 There are lots of great ragtime recordings by top artists available from|